 Where the Allied Health Professional activity took place at an Out-Patient Clinic, the Allied Health Professional Referral To Treatment Measurement activity must be reported in the CDS V6-2 Type 020 - Outpatient Commissioning Data Set.
 In addition to this, where an Allied Health Professional sees a PATIENT on a WARD but the ACTIVITY is not related to the Hospital Provider Spell the PATIENT is being treated under, this should be regarded as replacing an Out-Patient Appointment Non-Consultant, and a CDS V6-2 Type 020 - Outpatient Commissioning Data Set record should flow.
 ACTIVITY LOCATION TYPE CODE may be submitted to allow identification of this Allied Health Professional ACTIVITY.
 For example, if a Podiatrist were asked to see a patient who was currently admitted for a condition where the agreed care pathway did not include Podiatry services, then an Out-Patient Appointment Non-Consultant should be recorded, with the ACTIVITY LOCATION TYPE CODE of E02 'WARD', and the relevant Referral To Treatment data items also completed.

-Further guidance relating to the Allied Health Professional Referral To Treatment initiative can be found at the Department of Health Publications website.
+Further guidance relating to Allied Health Professional Referral To Treatment initiative can be found on the Department of Health part of the gov.uk website at: the Revised guide for referral to treatment for allied health professionals.

 This supporting information is also known by these names: